- Identify important audience considerations when preparing a presentation

 - Putting too many words on a slide.
 Remember it’s called PowerPoint, not PowerParagraph!
 Keep your bullet points clear and succinct.

 - Having spelling errors.
-Have somebody proofread your slides.
+Have someone proofread your slides.
 Any typos will detract from your presentation.

 - Choosing distracting colors that make it hard to read the information.
 PowerPoint gives you a lot of color choices in their design templates.
 The ideas in your brilliant presentation will be lost if your audience is struggling to read the content.